dfebs/phasmid/README.md

 - [ ] Add tests
 - [ ] Add tags for bugs
 - [ ] Figure out how to do an inline thing for "author" and "created" section in bugs.
 How might it integrate with bug notes?
-- [ ] Create a simple navbar from scratch
+- [ ] Create a simple navbar from scratch, add the phasmid logo

 ## Testing Considerations
 - [ ] Simple scenario of adding projects